Lindros9203/mcbintest/README.md

 ```
 into R console.
 ## Notes
-This package probably needs a lot of improvements.
 If you want to help with development, feel free to contact me or do whatever you want with the package.